natasjaVgestel/natasjaVgestel.github.io/_posts/2019-02-18-day-seventyseven.markdown

 ![Boathouse](/assets/blog_photos/190218/Inside_BoatHouse.jpg)

 Although they are *marine* tecnhicians, this is actually a misnomer - they have assisted me with my terrestrial work also: one of my field sites is on Litchfield Island.
-Although now we can take the zodiacs ourselves to Litchfield Island (which is fun!), it is sometimes easier for the boathouse to keep the zodiac for other projects going on that day, so we are often dropped off and picked up again.
+Even though we now can take the zodiacs ourselves to Litchfield Island (which is fun!), it is sometimes easier for the boathouse to keep the zodiac for other projects going on that day, so we are often dropped off and picked up again.

 Thank you Mike Burns, David Moore and Jakob Bueche.
 You are all awesome!